smf-steve/binaryValues/README.md

   * decimalComponents: an object conatinain the various components of a decimalValue, mirroring the structure of binaryComponents

 ## API: Application Programmer's Interface
 The binaryValues library defines an object "binaryObject" that encapulates all of the operations performed on binaryValues.
 These binaryValues can be be represented either via a string or as binayComponents.
 As such the library provides a number of prototype definitions to extend "Strings."
 The library also defines a number of protype defintions to extend "Numbers".
+An operation that results in a invalid binaryValue returns _NaN_.

 ### Extentions to the _String_ API